arioux/XL-FileTools/ReadMe.txt

 by FamFamFam (http://famfamfam.com/lab/icons/silk) and are distributed on term of the CC Attribution 4.0 License.

-The filter icons (use, delete, add), the file, warning and error icons used in Preview window come from Fugue Icons by Yusuke Kamiyamane (http://p.yusukekamiyamane.com) and are distributed on term of the CC Attribution 4.0 License.
+The filter icons (add, delete), the file, warning and error icons used in Preview window come from Fugue Icons by Yusuke Kamiyamane (http://p.yusukekamiyamane.com) and are distributed on term of the CC Attribution 4.0 License.

+Big filter list icon has been created by Double-J Design and is distributed on term of the CC Attribution-No Derivative 4.0 license.

+The import and save filters icons in File Filters window come from the Farm Fresh Icons collection by Fatcow Web Hosting and are distributed on term of the CC Attribution 4.0 license.